New Cellar

 Comprising storage, packaging and production areas, as well as locker rooms, office and laboratory, it allows centralizing the different branches of work in the company, while optimizing their management and coordination.

-Integrating state of the art technology – temperature control, nitrogen generator, peristaltic pump, vibrating and sorting tables – it also ensures optimal conditions for handling and protecting the wines as well as responding to the increasing logistic demands in preparing and expediting orders.
+Integrating winemaking technology – temperature control, nitrogen generator, peristaltic pump, vibrating and sorting tables – it also ensures optimal conditions for handling and protecting the wines as well as responding to the increasing logistic demands in preparing and expediting orders.

 The Medieval Cellar

-As the “modern” equipments were moved to be part of the new cellar,space was left open for the embodiment of a new idea that had been fermenting in Vasco Croft’s mind for years – to create artisanal wines in a monastic, silent atmosphere.
-Where all the work as to performed by hand, using only hand operated tools, like in the medieval times.
+As the “modern” equipments were moved to be part of the new cellar, space was left open fin the original cellar of the old Quint to embody a wish that had been fermenting in Vasco Croft’s mind for years – to create artisanal wines in close intimacy, in a natural, joyful atmosphere, relying on human gestures and perception unmediated by sophisticated tools for processing.

 Grapes are crushed and de-stemmed in a wooden table, the juice and skins being immediately moved to the amphorae, to stay for some weeks in skin contact.
-Then a layer of olive oil is left on top of the wine during the winter, to protect it during the winter, while it rests and stabilises.
+Then a layer of olive oil is left on top of the wine during the winter, to protect it during the winter, while it rests and tunes itself until it is ready for bottling in springtime.